Workshops - Using Information for Decision-Making

 Public sector managers constantly make decisions – about staff, budgets, programs.
 On what basis should these decisions be made?
 What matters, and what does not?

-In collaboration with the Centre on Public Management and Policy at the University of Ottawa, Mark Schacter offers two one-day workshops that provide an overview of techniques, concepts and challenges related to gathering, analyzing and using information for decision-making.
-The workshops focus on two key sources of program-related information:
+Mark Schacter offers half-day workshops that provide an overview of techniques, concepts and challenges related to gathering, analyzing and using information for decision-making.
+The workshops focus on three key sources of program-related information:

 Here is what participants said about recent offerings of "Using Information for Decision-Making":